-Directors' Training and Development
+Board Training and Development

-Continuous training is vital for the Directors to gain insight and keep abreast with the development in the industry to further enhance their skills and knowledge in discharging their responsibilities effectively.
-While the Directors are expected to have personal development skills to improve themselves, they are encouraged to attend a minimum of three days of training programmes relating to the relevant areas within the financial year taking into consideration emerging trends in the banking industry.
-In addition, each Board Committee is encouraged to attend a minimum of two days of training programmes relevant to the respective areas of the Board Committees to keep abreast with the latest developments in the industry in each financial year.
+Continuous training is vital for the Directors to gain insight and keep abreast with the development in the industry to further enhance their skills and knowledge in discharging their roles and responsibilities effectively.
+While the Directors are expected to have personal development skills to improve themselves, they are encouraged to attend a minimum of three days of training programmes relating to the relevant areas within a financial year taking into consideration emerging trends in the financial services industry.
+In addition, each Board Committee member is encouraged to attend a minimum of two days of training programmes relevant to the respective areas of the Board Committees in each financial year to keep abreast with the latest developments in the industry.

-The Bank has put in place an In-house Directors' Orientation Programme for newly appointed Directors to familiarise themselves with the Bank's operations in addition to the regulatory mandatory training programmes such as Bursa Mandatory Accreditation Programme.
+The Bank has put in place an In-house Directors' Orientation Programme for newly appointed Directors to familiarise themselves with the Bank's operations in addition to the regulatory and mandatory training programmes such as Bursa Mandatory Accreditation Programme and Financial Institutions Directors' Education (FIDE) Core Programme.
+Upon appointment, a new Director will attend an in-house orientation program within three months of the appointment where he/she will be briefed on the operations and business strategies by the Senior Management to familiarise him/her with the Bank and the Group.
 Directors also received guidance from the Company Secretary on the Bank's governance framework and associated policies, as well as their duties as Directors of the Bank.